 Variations

-More helpful tips
+More expert tips

-- Don’t add the gelatin if your mixture is too hot.
-If gelatin is overheated or boiled, it will not set properly.
+- Don’t add the gelatin if your mixture is too hot – if gelatin is overheated or boiled, it will not set properly.
 Overheating weakens its setting strength.

 FAQ